MicrosoftDocs/xamarin-docs/docs/android/platform/java-integration/android-callable-wrappers.md

 implement `IJavaObject` is so that Xamarin.Android has an Android callable wrapper to provide to Android, i.e. a Java proxy for the given type.
-Since **monodroid.exe** only looks for `Java.Lang.Object` subclasses, and `Java.Lang.Object` implements `IJavaObject,` the answer is obvious: subclass `Java.Lang.Object`:
+Since **monodroid.exe** only looks for `Java.Lang.Object` subclasses, and `Java.Lang.Object` implements `IJavaObject`, the answer is obvious: subclass `Java.Lang.Object`:

 ```csharp